javieitez/mydocs/git_cheatsheet.md

 ## Commit to Github

-* Create repo on github
+* Create a new repo on github.
+Don't add a .gitignore or choose a license.
 ```shell
 git remote add origin https://github.com/<yourname>/reponame.git
 git push -u origin master